How we Wean our Labrador Litters

 Depending on the size of the litter and how mum is coping I start weaning at about three and a half weeks of age.

 I start when all are up on their feet, eyes open and focused.
 I take each puppy and hand feed it a little defrosted but raw chicken mince in a small meatball.
 Maybe half a golfball size.
 I do that for two days, twice a day.
-On the third day I put two meatballs on a saucer and have two pups stand and eat them.
+On the third day I put four meatballs at each corner of a small baking tray and have four pups stand and eat them.
 Its messy but they love it!
-I do that twice a day *that* day.
+I do that twice a day for a couple of days.

 I often get asked about raw mince.
 The problem with meat is when you start to cook it, and then either cook it till it has no taste and is rubbery, OR is underdone… that is when problems occur.
-Raw you are feeding it as nature intended without messing about with having to worry.
+Raw you are feeding it as nature intended without messing about with having to worry, just make sure it is fully defrosted and, ideally, room temperature rather than straight out the fridge ;-).

 From about 5 weeks onwards, once or twice a day I make up a measuring jug of very warm puppy milk for AFTER their solid meal.
 This just tops up anyone who didn’t snaffle as much as the others, and puts a lovely bloom on them.